tarantool/doc/doc/contributing/docs/terms.rst

 Use preferred terms
 -------------------

-The purpose of using terms is to write concisely and unambiguously, which is good for the readers.
+The purpose of using terms is writing concisely and unambiguously, which is good for the readers.
 But selecting terms is hard.
 Often, the community favors two or more terms for one concept,